atiyil/ReverseLinkedList/README.md

 * Add links to the any app related documentation here

 ## TO-DO List
+* Define a class as LinkedList to include reverseList() and other list functions in a separate file
 * Add tests to improve code quality and maintainability